guslatho/syllabificator/README.md

 ![performance_comparison](https://github.com/user-attachments/assets/ae5ef9e5-7be5-4f34-a305-c691a4f3db2c)

-For English, final model performance for a large train split (99.5%) is as follows:
+For English, the recorded word error rates on a 99.5/0.5% split are as follows:

 | Algorithm   | Word Error Rate % |
 |-------------|-------------------|
 | CRF         | 3.64%            |
 | NN          | 1.21%            |

-CRF/NN are the recommended algorithms to use.

 ## Dependencies
 ### Running Syllabificator